SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, my name is Jie ZENG, and I am currently a first-year PhD student in the Department of Civil and Environmental Engineering at the Hong Kong University of Science and Technology, under the supervision of Prof. Hai YANG.
-From 2017 to 2024, I received my Master's and Bachelor's degrees in Traffic & Transportation Engineering from Central South University in Changsha, China (Supervisor: Prof. Jinjun TANG).
+Hi, my name is Jie Zeng, and I am currently a first-year PhD student in the Department of Civil and Environmental Engineering at the Hong Kong University of Science and Technology, under the supervision of Prof. Hai Yang.
+From 2017 to 2024, I received my Master's and Bachelor's degrees in Traffic & Transportation Engineering from Central South University in Changsha, China (Supervisor: Prof. Jinjun Tang).

 # Research Interest